Soldier on the Omnifinity Omnideck motion platform, wearing a VR HMD. The soldier is immersed in the VRSG scene displayed in the headset.

 - HTC VIVE Pro virtual reality system and the HTC VIVE Tracker.

 - Varjo VR-2 and Varjo VR-2 Pro virtual reality systems, and Varjo XR-1 and XR-3 mixed-reality systems.

 VRSG supports any VR HMD that is compatible with OpenVR API / SteamVR.
 The support is native.

-Through a VRSG plugin, the Varjo line of HMDs is also supported: Varjo VR-2, Varjo VR-2 Pro, and Varjo XR-1 mixed-reality.
+Through a VRSG plugin, the Varjo line of HMDs is also supported.
 Usage of VRSG with a VR system is nearly the same for all systems.
 Settings include whether to render the scene in a single pass, render the controllers and/or or base station, and resolution refinements for foveated rendering.

 Other Supported Devices

 - NaturalPoint's TrackIR 5 head-tracking input device.

 - SA Photonics stereo SA-92/S augmented reality headset.